mbiesiad/awesome-translations/README.md

 - [Advanced English Grammar and punctuation](https://www.coursera.org/specializations/advanced-grammar-punctuation#courses) - English grammar course for experts provided by the University of California.
 - [Natural Language Processing](https://www.coursera.org/specializations/natural-language-processing) - Teaches how to use machine learning to understand and manipulate human language.
 It requires a working knowledge of machine learning, intermediate Python experience including DL frameworks & proficiency in calculus, linear algebra, & statistics.
 - [Machine Translation](https://www.coursera.org/learn/machinetranslation) - Explains the basic principles of translation algoritms.
 It is provided by the Karlsruhe Institute of Technology (Germany).

+## Books

+- [Statistical Machine Translation](https://www.cambridge.org/core/books/statistical-machine-translation/94EADF9F680558E13BE759997553CDE5#fndtn-information) - Establishes background in NLP and statistics, then develops the basics through to current research.
+By the end readers can build their own translation systems.
+The author is [Philipp Koehn](https://en.wikipedia.org/wiki/Philipp_Koehn).
+- [Neural Machine Translation](https://www.cambridge.org/core/books/neural-machine-translation/7AAA628F88ADD64124EA008C425C0197#fndtn-information) - This introduction to machine translation starts from the basics of neural network methods and reaches the state of the art, while giving historical, linguistic, and applied context.
+Code examples in Python give a hands-on blueprint for implementation.
+The author is still Philipp Koehn.
+- [Translation: An advanced resource book for students](https://www.amazon.com/Translation-advanced-resource-Routledge-Linguistics-ebook/dp/B07NPV8DSC/ref=cm_cr_arp_d_product_top?ie=UTF8) - Introduces the theory and practice of translation from a variety of linguistic and cultural angles.
+The authors are [Basil Hatim](https://scholar.google.com/citations?user=IVydQ-4AAAAJ&hl=en) and [Jeremy Munday](https://ahc.leeds.ac.uk/languages/staff/1006/professor-jeremy-munday).

 ## Other